interfaces-to/interfaces-to/README.md

 ## 🤝 Contributors (coming soon!)

 We welcome contributions from the community!
-Please see our [contributing guide](https://interfaces.to/contributing) (coming soon) for more information.
+Please see our [contributing guide](./contributing.md) for more information.

 Notable contributors and acknowledgements: